Try this unique egg decorating ideas with image transfers. Transfer photos, illustrations, words, or anything small onto your eggs.

-This image transfer method is based on one I found for transferring printed images to wood on the blog Matsutake.
-And I’d like to try transferring photos and even line drawings to wood, but this time I used this technique to transfer printed images that I found around the web onto my Easter eggs.
+This image transfer method is based on one Jean found for transferring printed images to wood on the blog Matsutake.
+And these little bird images she used are just perfect for Easter eggs!

 - Paper that will fit a printer/copier

 - Foam brush or regular paint brush

 - Ink Jet printer/copier

 First, brush Elmers glue all over one or more sheets of paper.
 Let dry.